 Get up close and personal with Nice’s fascinating marine life and enjoy the vibrant underwater world of the Mediterranean Sea.

-Undoubtedly one of the best things to do in Nice, simply head down to the beachfront and look for the water sports area – you can’t miss it!
+Undoubtedly one of the best things to do in Nice, is simply head down to the beachfront and look for the water sports area – you can’t miss it!

 10- Visit the ILoveNice Sign